Patel-Technologies/Text-Classification-CNN/README.md

 ## Running the collaboratory notebook

-- The notebook can be run on google collaboratory by uploading the notebook and the dataset to the collaboratory environment
+- The notebook can be run on google collaboratory by uploading the notebook and the dataset to the collaboratory environment, after ensuring all the dependencies given in the 'requirements.txt' are met.

 ### Team no - 7